ifeoluwapoadedeji/Azure-Projects/Azure Honeynet 936b79dcde644c74ae5e9277e9de63b7.md

 # Azure Honeynet

 Below you will see a diagram of the flow of information across the network.
 I opened up Azure resources for direct communication from the internet.
 I collected the Windows event log and the Linux logs and logs on SQL, Entra ID, my key vault, activity log, and blob storage.
-I then fed them into my LAW and the =n I filtered that through custom KQL alerts which reported the happenings inside mocrosoft sentinel.
+I then fed them into my LAW and then I filtered that through custom KQL alerts which reported the happenings inside mocrosoft sentinel.
 I also uploaded a spreadsheet of the geo-coordinates of the world's cities and my threat intelligence workbooks reported geolocations of the attacks.
 Detailed in the rest of this report is the construction of the honeynet.

 ![Untitled1](https://github.com/ifeoluwapoadedeji/pictures/blob/main/Bad%20Actor%20Diagram.drawio%20(1).png)